agnesbrnb/prolipipe/README.md

 options :

-	-e 		Launch extract module to decompress all .tar and prepare data for prokka module -r		Rename all the genomes
 	-a		Launch all the pipeline
 	-k		Keep .faa files that can be need to use other annotation software like eggNOG-mapper -v		Activate verbose

-Before launching the pipeline, please make sure you have completed the all_taxons.tsv file with the information of your own genomes and that you have created (at leat) one .txt file which contains a list of metacyc reaction corresponding to a pathway, as in the pathway_pyruvate.txt file.
+Before launching the pipeline, please make sure you have completed the all_taxons.tsv file with the information of your own genomes and that you have created (at least) one .txt file which contains a list of metacyc reaction corresponding to a pathway, as in the pathway_pyruvate.txt file.

 If you don't want to rename your genomes, please make sure there is not any of these symbols in the names : '.', ':', '/' and that the names matches the ones in all_taxons.tsv.

-The extract section will be useful if you had downloaded your genomes with ncbi_genome_download.